davidecesarano/Embryo-Middleware/README.md

 ```

 ### Example
-You may quickly test this using the built-in PHP server:
+You may quickly test this using the built-in PHP server going to http://localhost:8000.
 ```
 $ cd example
 $ php -S localhost:8000